New College of Interdisciplinary Arts and Sciences policies

 All students in the New College of Interdisciplinary Arts and Sciences are expected to meet with their academic advisors regularly, especially prior to course enrollment each semester.

-To ensure students are making timely progress toward degree completion, advising may be required for the following:
+To ensure that students are making timely progress toward degree completion, advising may be required for the following:

 • newly admitted students